tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 extensions exist today to allow IGPs (e.g., {{!RFC3630}} and {{!RFC5305}}), and BGP-LS {{!RFC7752}} to advertise such link state reservations.

-When network resource reservations are also slice aggregate aware, the link state can carry per slice aggregate state (e.g., reservable bandwidth).
-This allows path computation to take into account the specific network resources available for a slice aggregate when determining the path for a specific flow.
-In this case, we refer to the process of path placement and path provisioning as slice aggregate aware TE.
+When the network resource reservations are maintained for NRPs, the link state can carry per NRP state (e.g., reservable bandwidth).
+This allows path computation to take into account the specific network resources available for a NRP.
+In this case, we refer to the process of path placement and path provisioning as Slice-Flow Aggregate aware TE.

-## Applicability of Path Control Technologies to Slice Aggregates
+## Applicability of Path Control Technologies to Slice-Flow Aggregates

-The slice policy modes described in this document are agnostic to the technology used to setup paths that carry slice aggregate traffic.
+The NRP modes described in this document are agnostic to the technology used to setup paths that carry Slice-Flow Aggregate traffic.
-One or more paths connecting the endpoints of the mapped IETF network slices may be selected to steer the corresponding traffic streams over the resources allocated for the slice aggregate.
+One or more paths connecting the endpoints of the mapped IETF network slices may be selected to steer the corresponding traffic streams over the resources allocated for the NRP that supports a Slice-Flow Aggregate.

-The feasible paths can be computed using the slice policy topology and network state subject the optimization metrics and constraints.
+The feasible paths can be computed using the NRP topology and network state subject the optimization metrics and constraints.

-## RSVP-TE Based Slice Aggregate Paths
+## RSVP-TE Based Slice-Flow Aggregate Paths

-RSVP-TE {{!RFC3209}} can be used to signal LSPs over the computed feasible paths in order to carry the slice aggregate traffic.
-The specific extensions to the RSVP-TE protocol required to enable signaling of slice aggregate aware RSVP LSPs are are outside the scope of this document.
+RSVP-TE {{!RFC3209}} can be used to signal LSPs over the computed feasible paths in order to carry the Slice-Flow Aggregate traffic.
+The specific extensions to the RSVP-TE protocol required to enable signaling of Slice-Flow Aggregate aware RSVP LSPs are outside the scope of this document.

-## SR Based Slice Aggregate Paths
+## SR Based Slice-Flow Aggregate Paths

-Segment Routing (SR) {{!RFC8402}} can be used to setup and steer traffic over the computed slice aggregate feasible paths.
+Segment Routing (SR) {{!RFC8402}} can be used to setup and steer traffic over the computed Slice-Flow Aggregate feasible paths.

-The SR architecture defines a number of building blocks that can be leveraged to support the realization of slice aggregate in an SR network.
+The SR architecture defines a number of building blocks that can be leveraged to support the realization of NRPs that support Slice-Flow Aggregates in an SR network.

 Such building blocks include: